nate123456/playerbot-lua/docs/api/types/object.md

 | as_game_object | casts the object to a `GameObject` | none       | `GameObject` | No      |
 | as_unit        | casts the object to a `Unit`       | none       | `Unit`       | No      |

 Note- these functions are required to be able to access the corresponding members and functions for that object type.
+They should only need to be called if a member or function returns this direct type- most often a derived type is returned and these casts are not necessary.